FlorianDelconte/LIP3D/README.md

-# LIP3D – Geometric Signature for 3D Shape Analysis
+# A 3D Compact Shape Descriptor based on LIP Signature

 <img src="pipeline.png" alt="pipeline of the LIP3D signature" width="98%" />

-## What is LIP3D used for?
+## What is it used for?

 This repository provides code to extract compact geometric features from 3D shapes.
 The method is being published in a scientific article and extends the 2D **LIP** (Largest Intersection and Projection) descriptor introduced by Thanh Phuong in 2018 (*"Shape measurement using LIP-signature"*) to the 3D domain.